OllyWallyy/PROJECTWALLY/README.md

 **Getting Started**

-Installation: Download and install the latest version of PROJECT WALLY from the Releases section.
+Installation:

-Launch the App: After installation, launch the app from your desktop or start menu.
+Download and install the latest version of PROJECT WALLY from the Releases section.
+After installation, launch the app from your desktop or start menu.

 **Development**

 If you're interested in contributing to PROJECT WALLY or exploring its source code, you can find the repository on GitHub: https://github.com/OllyWallyy/PROJECTWALLY

 **Issues and Feedback**

 If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the GitHub repository.

 **License**

 This project is licensed under the GNU License.